Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/properties/influence/introduction.rst

 -------

 Intensity
-   Amount texture affects diffuse reflectivity
+   Amount texture affects diffuse reflectivity.
 Color
-   Amount texture affects the basic color or RGB value of the material Alpha
+   Amount texture affects the basic color or RGB value of the material.
+Alpha
    Influences the opacity of the material.
    Also use *Z Transparency* for light and if combining multiple channels.